 For further information kindly contact us [email protected]

-This is a 20 hour guided learning course.
-Students need to invest further hours in the course, which will include private study and home assignments.
+This is a 40 hour guided learning course which may include also onsite visits.
+Students need to invest further hours to conduct private study and home assignments.

 Lessons are held as indicated on the prospectus and website.